Nothing says spring quite like this roasted asparagus recipe. Filled with chickpeas and spinach, it’s lovely over polenta, brown rice, or farro.

 At the first farmers market of the year, there’s often not a lot of produce available.
 Summer tomatoes, ripe red bell peppers, and berries are still far off.
 For the first few weeks, it’s a hodgepodge of herbs to plant, homemade goods, and fresh asparagus.

 In our house, asparagus is a hot commodity.
 No one loves it more than Jezebel, and as soon as her keen nose sniffs some roasting in the oven, she’s standing at the ready.
 So I always make sure to roast more than enough for all of us.
 Except maybe David.
 Poor guy.
 With two asparagus loving girls in his house, it’s slim pickings for him.

-Today’s recipe is a celebration of all that is in season and taking center stage at my farmer’s market – the aforementioned asparagus, garlic, spring onions, and spinach.
+Today’s roasted asparagus recipe is a celebration of all that is in season and taking center stage at my farmers market – the aforementioned asparagus, garlic, spring onions, and spinach.
 I roast chickpeas and asparagus (my favorite way to cook it), and then add it to a pan of spinach sautéed with garlic and onions, and dotted with a tart twist of lemon.

 I like to serve this roasted asparagus recipe over my easy breakfast polenta.
 However, it would be a mouthwatering spring meal over any grain, like farro, brown rice, or barley.

 See how to make roasted chickpeas in this video: